nette/php-generator/readme.md

 ```

-Variables dumper
+Variables Dumper
 ----------------

 The Dumper returns a parsable PHP string representation of a variable.
-It provides a better function that you can use instead of `var_export()`
-with more readable output.
+Provides better and clearer output that native functon `var_export()`.

 ```php
 $dumper = new Nette\PhpGenerator\Dumper;